 Vehicles are indisputably becoming more and more connected, but until now the consumer hasn’t had much control over the exact capabilities of their car.
 Very few infotainment systems are user upgradable, and thanks to the extremely fast pace of consumer electronics and the Web (especially when compared to the long development cycles in the automotive industry) next-gen can quickly become last-gen. This applies to both hardware and software - for example, the 2G radio in the first iPhone was quickly upgraded in the next model, but a vehicle from 2007 with an embedded modem would likely be stuck with it for the life of the vehicle.
 The average lifespan of a vehicle today is 13 years; a smartphone is 6 to 9 months.

 Plug the OpenXC vehicle interface into your car and from Android, you can read data from the vehicle in real-time like the steering wheel angle, GPS position, and vehicle speed.
-Right now, OpenXC supports over a dozen different measurements on a growing list of Ford vehicles.
+Right now, OpenXC supports the U.S. federally mandated On-Board Diagnostics data on almost all cars and over an expanded data set on most Ford vehicles.

 A simple start is to take advantage of the GPS antenna on the roof of the car to improve the accuracy of your location aware application.
 Or get creative - why not generate a digital painting based on your steering wheel movements over the course of a day, and upload it directly to the web?
 No single company can think of all possibilities for applications, and that’s why OpenXC gives the freedom of experimentation to developers.